uncertainty-toolbox/uncertainty-toolbox.github.io/tutorial.md

 ## Conclusion

-In this blog post we briefly summarized some key concepts in uncertainty and walked through an example use of Uncertainty Toolbox.
+In this tutorial post we briefly summarized some key concepts in uncertainty and walked through an example use of Uncertainty Toolbox.
 We hope that this toolbox is useful for accelerating and uniting research efforts for uncertainty in machine learning.
 Looking towards the future, we plan to expand the scope to cover additional types of models and settings.

 ## References